We must call out pastors for fake prophecies - Arnold Asamoah Baidoo

 Entertainment

-Entertainment critic Arnold Asamoah Baidoo criticized prophets for making contradictory prophecies, particularly during elections, arguing it mocks God and breeds mistrust among followers.

-Entertainment critic Arnold Asamoah Baidoo criticized prophets for making contradictory prophecies, particularly during elections, arguing it mocks God and breeds mistrust among followers.
-He emphasized that such inconsistencies can decrease church membership and potentially lead to societal unrest, urging accountability for false predictions.
+Entertainment critic Arnold Asamoah Baidoo has criticized prophets who deliver contradictory prophecies, especially during elections.

+Speaking on United Showbiz, he noted that such inconsistencies lead to a mockery of God and diminish trust in religious leaders, ultimately driving people away from churches.

+He stressed that prophets, as God's representatives, should present consistent messages, and when they don't, it creates confusion among believers and erodes their faith in God and the church.